G. Christine Taylor, PhD

 G. Christine Taylor became Purdue University's first vice provost for diversity and chief diversity officer in August 2009.
 The position was created as part of the "New Synergies" strategic plan.

-Vice Provost Taylor oversees the Diversity Resource Office, the Black Cultural Center, the Latino Cultural Center, the Lesbian Gay Bisexual Transgender and Queer Center, the Native American Education and Cultural Center, the Louis Stokes Alliance for Minority Participation program, and Science Bound.
-With reporting lines to the provost and president Dr. Taylor serves as a member of the president's cabinet.
+Vice Provost Taylor oversees the Diversity Resource Office, the Black Cultural Center, the Latino Cultural Center, the Lesbian, Gay, Bisexual, Transgender, and Queer Center, the Native American Education and Cultural Center, the Louis Stokes Alliance for Minority Participation program, and Science Bound.
+With reporting lines to the provost and president.
+Dr. Taylor serves as a member of the president's cabinet.

 Prior to assuming her role at Purdue, Dr. Taylor served as associate vice president for institutional diversity at Miami University of Ohio.
-Some of her major accomplishments in this role included development and implementation of diversity briefings for leadership teams and search committees; implementation of a diversity work force initiative; convening of a campus-wide diversity summit; design and delivery of a diversity training initiative for the university’s housing, dining and guest services staffs.
+Some of her major accomplishments in this role included development and implementation of diversity briefings for leadership teams and search committees; implementation of a diversity work force initiative; convening of a campus-wide diversity summit; and design and delivery of a diversity training initiative for the university’s housing, dining and guest services staffs.

 Prior to her career in higher education, Taylor enjoyed a successful career in public broadcasting.
-She is a trainer, facilitator and motivational speaker who has worked with organizations throughout on the country on leadership, communications, team building and diversity.
+She is a trainer, facilitator and motivational speaker who has worked with organizations throughout the country on leadership, communications, team building and diversity.